documentationfor yFiles for HTML 3.0.0.1

 getMasterItem<T>(item: T): T

 Returns the corresponding master item for a given view item.
-Returns null if a view item has no master item (labels of folder nodes, for example).
-For view edges which correspond to more than one master edge this method returns the main master edge.
+Returns null if a view item does not have a master item (for example, labels of folder nodes).
+For view edges that correspond to more than one master edge, this method returns the main master edge.

 Returns all corresponding master edges for a given view edge.